 Place the wrapped cabbage into a small baking dish that you previously lined with tinfoil (image 2).
 This will protect the baking dish in case any of the stock manages to leak out, and will save on washing up afterwards.

 To test for doneness, remove the cabbage from the oven after 1 hour and carefully open the tinfoil.
 It will be hot, watch out for hot steam.
 Insert a sharp knife into the cabbage.
 If the knife slips in easily, then the cabbage is cooked.
 If not, reseal the tinfoil around the cabbage and return to the oven for a few more minutes.
+The actual cooking time will depend on the size of your cabbage.

 Once the cabbage is fully cooked, remove from the oven and open the tinfoil, folding it away from the cabbage to expose the bacon on the sides.
 Return to the oven for another 10 to 15 minutes until the bacon is crispy and golden.